 Customized Training for Horse and Rider

-My name is Lisette Zandvoort and I am owner and founder of LZ Horse Training.
-Born and raised in The Netherlands, I have always been a horse crazy child and started riding at age 12.
-Classical trained in dressage and show jumping I took every opportunity in my spare time to ride a horse, riding for friends, farmers and trading stables.
-More than 16 years ago I travelled to the USA, my goal was to travel for a year, explore new cultures, see new things and learn the basics of the Western Riding disciplines.
-My passion for horses kept me in Colorado when I had the opportunity to live and work on a horse ranch in Watkins, Colorado, first for room and board and later as assistant trainer and instructor.
-In 2004 I founded LZ Horse Training and since then I do what I love most… working with and for horses.
+My name is Lisette Zandvoort and I am the owner and founder of LZ Horse Training.
+Born and raised in The Netherlands I have always been a horse lover and started riding at the age of 12, classically trained in dressage and show jumping.
+In my spare time I took every opportunity to ride horses for friends, farmers and trading stables.
+More than 19 years ago I went to the USA.
+My goal was to travel for a year, discover new cultures, see new things and learn the basics of the Western Riding disciplines.
+My passion for horses eventually kept me in Colorado when I had the opportunity to live and work on a horse ranch in Watkins, near Denver, first for room and board and later as an assistant trainer and instructor.
+In 2004 I founded LZ Horse Training and since then I have been doing what I love most… working with and for horses.

-I have learned a tremendous amount from my students who always challenge me with questions.
-They taught me and continue to teach me to communicate clearly, to break down complex concepts, maneuvers and exercises but also the mechanics of communicating with horses under saddle and on the ground.
+I will always be a student.
+Both of the rider and the horse.
+I have learned, and continue to learn, a tremendous amount from my students who always challenge me with questions.
+They taught and continue to teach me to communicate clearly, to break down complex concepts, maneuvers and exercises but also the mechanics of communicating with horses under saddle and on the ground.

-Most of all I have learned from the horses I have worked with.
-Someone once told me that every horse has a lesson to teach and that has been the truest statement.
-I have worked with countless horses and I still know them all and remember each lesson.
+Someone once told me that every horse has a lesson to teach you.
+This statement has always stayed with me and has certainly proved to be true.
+I have worked with countless horses and I still know them all and remember every lesson they taught me.
 It is the horse that taught me to step up my leadership when they needed my help.
-It is the horse that taught me to be kind and understanding when they needed me to teach and it is the horse that humbled me when they needed me to learn.
+It is the horse that taught me to be kind and understanding when needed me to teach and it is the horse that humbled me when they needed me to learn.
 It is also the horse that has taught me to teach the rider for the horse will tell me what the rider is doing.